JasperHof/JasperHof.github.io/_docs/getting-started.md

 ---
-title: Getting Started
+title: Getting started
 description: Getting started with LDAK-KVIK
 ---

-# Getting Started

-## Downloading LDAK
+# Downloading LDAK

 LDAK can be downloaded from the [LDAK website](www.dougspeed.com/downloads2), or using these command lines in Linux: